DylanMeeus/springboot_jwt_blog/_posts/2015-09-09-an-introduction-to-microservices-part-2-API-gateway.markdown

 ## An API gateway example
 Our example is a simple node.js gateway.
 It handles HTTP requests and forwards them to the appropriate internal endpoints (performing the necessary transformations in transit).
 It handles the following concerns:

+### Authentication
-- Authentication using **JWT**.
+Authentication using **JWT**.
 A single endpoint handles initial authentication: /login.
 User details are stored in a Mongo database and access to endpoints is restricted by roles.
-- Transport security is handled through **TLS**: all public requests are received first by a reverse nginx proxy setup with sample certificates.
-- Load-balancing is handled by **nginx**.
-See the sample [config](https://github.com/sebadoom/auth0/blob/master/microservices/gateway/nginx.conf).
-- Requests are **dynamically dispatched** according to a configuration stored in a database.
-Two types of requests are supported: HTTP and AMQP.
-- Requests support the **aggregation strategy** for splitting requests among several microservices: a single public endpoint may aggregate data from many different internal endpoints (microservices).
-All returned data is in JSON format.
-See this excellent [post by Netflix](http://techblog.netflix.com/2013/01/optimizing-netflix-api.html) on how this strategy helped them achieve better performance.
-Also check our [post on Falcor](https://auth0.com/blog/2015/08/28/getting-started-with-falcor/) which allows for easy data fetching from many sources.
-- **Failed internal requests** are handled by logging the error and returning less information than requested.
-- **Transport transformations** are performed to convert between HTTP and AMQP requests.
-- **Logging** is centralized: all logs are published to the console and to an internal message-bus.
-Other services listening on the message-bus can take action according to these logs.

-### Authentication
 ```javascript
 /*
  * Simple login: returns a JWT if login data is valid.